Labnann/Open-Source-Education/README.md

 Multiple ways to contributes, some I may not even know, feel free to share your idea :)

 If you're interested by education around open source and have a good idea for an article, want to do one, share your knowledge with the community !
-You can also share good resources on the [awesome list](awesome-open-source-resources.md).
+If you know any good resources to add on the [open source awesome list](awesome-open-source-resources.md).

 If some typos hurt you, you can signale it, fix it through a PR.
 Keep in mind some non-native english may write articles.